Facebook Ads: Tips and best practices#

 Include all Facebook Ad accounts under one user.
 Fetch all accounts in one datastream for optimal performance.

-Recommended local data retention: unique by day using date_start.
+Recommended local data retention: Split fetch into daily extracts using date_start.
 The exception would be YTD reach which you’d use date_end.

 Recommended overwrite: date range date_start.
 The exception would be YTD reach which you’d use date_end.